 10. Others can do more than I can.

 So?
 If you use this as an excuse for not trying you will never do anything.
 You do not have to be perfect.
 You do not have to be the best at anything.
 You just need to be you.
 Do what you can and accept what you do.
 Just make sure to be truthful to yourself and do your best.

 11. Nothing will ever change.

 Everything will change – eventually.
-In the long run we are all dead.
-The question is do you want to start living a really life or do you want an excuse for why you do not try?
+In the long run, we are all dead.
+The question is do you want to start living a real life or do you want an excuse for why you do not try?

 12. No one cares about me.

 Start caring about yourself.
 No one in your lifetime is likely to care more about you than you do.
 If you do not care about yourself you make it difficult for others to care about you.

 13. I am right, I know I am.